lengrigo/BI_2021_Python/internet/README.md

 # Internet homework

-In this mini-project we work with requests t osome site from python
+In this mini-project we should create API for GENSCAN Web server

 ## The task
  Serves http://hollywood.mit.edu/GENSCAN.html can find and cut out introns from given sequence

-The task is to make:
+### The task is to make:
 1) Function `run_genscan (sequence=None, sequence_file=None, organism="Vertebrate", exon_cutoff=1.00, sequence_name="")`
  This function get request likewise filling the form.
 It takes same parameters as you should give from site (except Print options):